Food Security: Presidential Coordinating Unit Embarks on Nationwide Engagements

 Deji Elumoye in Abuja

-The Technical Assistant to the President on Agriculture (Office of the Vice-President) and Secretary to the PFSCU Board, Ms. Marion Moon, said: “In alignment with the president’s mission to unlock Nigeria’s immense economic potential, we are focusing on fostering collaboration to respond to the ongoing food crisis.”
+Technical Assistant to the President on Agriculture (Office of the Vice President) and Secretary to the PFSCU Board, Ms. Marion Moon, said, “In alignment with the President’s mission to unlock Nigeria’s immense economic potential, we are focusing on fostering collaboration to respond to the ongoing food crisis.”

 The workshops aim to provide sub-national representatives with an overview of the PFSCU’s mandate and gather feedback on current agricultural development mechanisms.